guayang-adobe/xdm/CONTRIBUTING.md

 - DATA TYPE
 - GLOBAL SCHEMA

-In genral all the above XDM schemas are mostly similar in structure with a difference of certain "meta" key words which distinguish one from the another.
+In general, all the above XDM schemas are mostly similar in structure with a difference of certain "meta" key words which distinguish one from the another.
 The following sections compose an XDM JSON schema

 #### Copyright and Licensing